ClimateMisinformation/infrastructure/cloud_functions/dailymail/README.md

 ### Create a subscription
 Create a subsciption as Step 2).
+This can be done by checking a box during create topic.

 - projects/linux-academy-project-91522/subscriptions/newsarticles-sub